 - Furazolidone or MAOIs (eg, phenelzine) because side effects, such as increased blood pressure, headache, fever, and irregular heartbeat, may occur

-- Alkalinizing agents (eg, antacids, sodium bicarbonate, acetazolamide), decongestants (eg, pseudoephedrine), PPIs (eg, lansoprazole, omeprazole), propoxyphene, or sympathomimetic medicines (eg, albuterol) because they may increase the risk of amphetamine/dextroamphetamine extended-release capsules's side effects
+- Alkalinizing agents (eg, antacids, sodium bicarbonate, acetazolamide), decongestants (eg, pseudoephedrine), proton pump inhibitors (PPIs) (eg, lansoprazole, omeprazole), propoxyphene, or sympathomimetic medicines (eg, albuterol) because they may increase the risk of amphetamine/dextroamphetamine extended-release capsules's side effects

 - Glutamic acid, haloperidol, lithium carbonate, phenothiazines (eg, chlorpromazine), reserpine, urinary acidifiers (eg, methenamine, ammonium chloride), or vitamin C (ascorbic acid) because they may decrease amphetamine/dextroamphetamine extended-release capsules's effectiveness

 - Meperidine, selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine), tramadol, or tricyclic antidepressants (eg, desipramine) because the risk of their side effects may be increased by amphetamine/dextroamphetamine extended-release capsules

 - Alpha-blockers (eg, prazosin), antihistamines (eg, diphenhydramine), beta-blockers (eg, metoprolol), ethosuximide, guanadrel, guanethidine, medicines for high blood pressure, phenobarbital, or phenytoin because their effectiveness may be decreased by amphetamine/dextroamphetamine extended-release capsules